Blairmore Native Forest Regeneration Project

 Project Information:

-The Blairmore Native Forest Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 75km east of Cunnamulla in southwest Queensland.
-Registered in May 2018, the project spans a significant area of 16,514 hectares within the Paroo Shire.
-The surrounding region is deeply remote and dominated by rangeland agriculture, primarily sheep and cattle grazing, which operates across vast pastoral leases.
+Blairmore Native Forest Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 75km east of Cunnamulla in the Paroo Shire of South West Queensland.
+Registered in May 2018, the project spans a substantial area of 16,514 hectares.
+The site sits within the Mulga Lands bioregion, an area historically dominated by rangeland agriculture, specifically sheep and cattle grazing.